vvksdatta/capabilityTool/README.md

 1. Run `mvn clean install` to build your application
 1. Start application with `java -jar target/wiptool-0.0.1-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

-Health Check
----

-To see your applications health enter url `http://localhost:8081/healthcheck`